minghsu/usim_modifier_v3/README.md

 For 'Windows' OS, please type 'python3 usim_modifer.py' command.

 The 1st step, if the USIM enabled the PIN code, you must input correct 'pin code' to verify for future operation.
-For next step, you can type 'adm code' to verification 'adm', you can press 'ENTER' key to skip if you didn't have the 'adm code', but some 'plugin' may not updatable.
+For next step, you can type 'adm code' to verification 'adm', and we can press 'ENTER' key to skip if you didn't have the 'adm code', but some 'plugin' may not updatable.

-PS.
-If you have any suggestion, please raise the 'issues' or send mail to me directly.

 ![startup](https://github.com/minghsu/usim_modifier_v3/blob/master/docs/images/startup.png)